davidchandra/HostCoreLab/README.md

 - Windows 10 Professional OS for development
 - Docker for Windows using Linux containers
 - Seq server hosted in the kubernetes pod (docker container)

+Other libraries utilised for this project:
+- Serilog: for loggin
+- McMaster Command Line util: for processing command line options